-- New opportunities for people with learning disabilities to make friends and have relationships through the Luv2MeetU dating and friendships agency, Gig Buddies and Media Club and Social Screen. - The 'I' Team project which supports the development of circles of support to promote independence.

-- Makaton Choir run by Conwy Connect. - Outside Lives which runs various working groups which co-produce activities and events (e.g. theatre and the arts, food growing, wildlife, conservation etc.) around particular themes. - Making sense @home boxes designed for people with Profound and Multiple Learning Disabilities (PMLD) and their carers.
+- New opportunities for people with learning disabilities to make friends and have relationships through the Luv2MeetU dating and friendships agency, Gig Buddies and Media Club and Social Screen. - The 'I' Team project which supports the development of circles of support to promote independence. - Makaton Choir run by Conwy Connect. - Outside Lives which runs various working groups which co-produce activities and events (such as theatre and the arts, food growing, wildlife, conservation) around particular themes. - Making sense @home boxes designed for people with Profound and Multiple